 On the whole most of our students speak Spanish in the playground (as it's the mother tongue spoken by the larger group), so we find that new children joining the school with little or no knowledge of the language learn it very quickly.

 All students at BCG study Spanish and Catalan.
 Non-Spanish/Catalan speakers receive specific lessons as a foreign language.

 French.
 From Year 3 all our students learn French.

-The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, and swimming.
-There are also optional classes, which take place after school (4.30 – 5.30 pm) and include amongst others tennis, dance and basket.
+The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, surfing and swimming.
+There are also optional classes, which take place after school (4.30 – 5.30 pm) and include, amongst others, tennis, dance and basket.

 This depends on the age of the pupil.
 As a general rule, in EYFS children will start to bring home reading and number homework from Reception onwards.

 In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spelling words to learn and will be set some basic maths homework, much of the homework will be set using online resources.

 In Upper Primary pupils are expected to read regularly (English and Spanish), they will have weekly spelling words to learn and will be set maths and Spanish homework, much of the homework linked to the British Curriculum will be set using online resources.
 On occasion children will also be set project homework linked to the topics being studied.

 In the Secondary, pupils are set purposeful, relevant homework tasks on a regular basis.
 In years 7-9 pupils should expect to be doing no more than ½ hour – 1 hour of homework a night.
 In Years 10 and 11 the amount of homework would increase to 1 – 1-½ hours.